chbauman/MasterThesis/README.md

 # MasterThesis

 This is the repository of my Master thesis.
-It contains all the codes, files etc. that were generated during the thesis.
+It contains all the codes, files, etc., that were generated during the thesis.

 ## Installation